Man Group to launch computer-driven bond hedge fund

 Fears the global economy could worsen and concerns over the bonds of peripheral euro zone countries have seen yields on German five-year bonds, viewed by many investors as a safe haven, fall to 0.65 percent and yields on U.S. five-year bonds fall to 0.83 percent.

-The fund will be the fourth portfolio run by Man's (EMG.L) one-year old MSS unit, which manages $1.6 billion (994 million pounds) assets.
+The fund will be the fourth portfolio run by Man's one-year old MSS unit, which manages $1.6 billion (996.5 million pounds) assets.

 The unit is run by Sandy Rattray, who co-developed the VIX .VIX volatility index, also known as the "fear index", widely used to measure investors' perception of risk.